p058/p058.github.io/_posts/2017-02-10-word2vec-apps.markdown

 At a very very high level it maps a one hot encoded word vector to a lower dimensional vector and the lower dimensional vectors are fed as features into
 ML models.

-I pulled app descriptions for a sample of ~500 app bundle Ids and the sample can be downloaded [here](https://github.com/p058/word2vec-appdescriptions)
+I pulled app descriptions, categories for a sample of ~500 app bundle Ids and the sample can be downloaded [here](https://github.com/p058/word2vec-appdescriptions)

 First, we preprocess the app descriptions by removing stopwords, removing punctutation e.t.c